proxytranslation/user-docs/dashboard2/pages_list.md

 ![Pages list](/img/dashboard2/pages_list.png)

-This menu has two main parts visible when you first open it: the "Pages, resources, external links & unknown" pane and the include/exclude rules.
+This menu has two main parts visible when you first open it: the "Pages, resources, external links & unknown" panes and the include/exclude rules.

 Also notice the language selector on the right of the project selector.
 Information in the translation progress bars will refer to the selected language, and both the List and Highlight Views will open for the selected target language.
 The same is true for the various types of Preview links.